asd08573064/asd08573064.github.io/_pages/about.md

 Research Interest
 ======
-My primary areas of interest in research are connecting robustness, generalization, and individual fairness, through the unsupervised or weakly supervised.
+My primary areas of interest in research are connecting robustness, generalization, and individual fairness, through the unsupervised or weakly supervised learning.
 Moreover, I am also interested in the fusion of computer vision and medical imaging.